prowe/checklists/side-projects.md

 - [ ] Can AWS AppSync be used with Apollo Federation somehow? https://aws.amazon.com/blogs/mobile/federation-appsync-subgraph/
 - [ ] read this rust concurrency book. https://marabos.nl/atomics/
-- [ ] a light weight way to render HTML in a lambda.
+- [x] a light weight way to render HTML in a lambda.
+- [ ] rebuild the library
+- [ ] graph of sai data